tebl/BE6502-Build-a-65c02-computer/BE6502 SBC/README.md

 ![1 Mhz](https://github.com/tebl/BE6502/raw/master/BE6502%20SBC/gallery/2019-11-27%2020.50.17.jpg)

 I did however have some issues running the CPU reliably at this speed, this is due to the reset circuit specified not being suitable for use at anything other than very low speeds.
-While we're probably waiting for part 4 of the video series to fix this issue, you can build one yourself on a breadboard with just about the same parts seen earlier.
-I'm using a somewhat simplified version of the one at [RC6502 Reset Circuit](https://github.com/tebl/RC6502-Apple-1-Replica/tree/master/RC6502%20Reset%20Circuit) by leaving out the oscillator, we've already got one, and the 74LS74 bits.
+While we're probably waiting for part 8 of the video series to fix this issue, you can build one yourself on a breadboard with just about the same parts seen earlier in the series.

+The hardware solution I'm using is a somewhat simplified version of the one at [RC6502 Reset Circuit](https://github.com/tebl/RC6502-Apple-1-Replica/tree/master/RC6502%20Reset%20Circuit), this is mainly by leaving out the oscillator (since we've already got one) and the 74LS74.
 For masters of the Commodore 64 the circuit will seem familiar, this is because it's the one originally used on its boards!
+Alternatively as a software solution, the Arduino Mega can also be used to perform this task - this is done by holding down the first switch (since revision B of the Mega Adapter) or by typing in reset via the serial interface.

 ## Jumpers
 | Reference | Position | Description                                        |